 Also, here’s the definition of a luminaire:

 To prevent a fire hazard, try installing a LED closet light replacement like the one pictured below.
-It is a UL Listed LED luminaire that comes with the parts needed to make it hardwired, or it can simply be screwed into an existing light bulb socket, right over a porcelain lampholder.
+Look for a light that is fire-safety tested and comes with the parts needed to make it hardwired.
+Some replacement lights can simply be screwed into an existing light bulb socket, right over a porcelain lampholder.